ghsnavely/ansible-aci-lab/readme.md

-# Generic Lab testing repo

-This is where I keep Proof of Concept LAB items for review
+# Ansible use case examples

+Ansible proof of concept configuration playbooks for different platforms

 ## Current Labs

+### ciscoACI

+Ansible playbook examples for Cisco ACI (tested on 3.2 EFT)

-### Ansible
+### ciscoACI_IOS

-**Cisco ACI examples**: Tenant build examples for ACI using ansible v2.5
+Ansible playbook examples for Cisco ACI (tested on 3.2 EFT) and runs against an IOS device for validation,(tested on IOS-XE 3.9.00.E)